j-yarbrough/j-yarbrough.github.io/src/writing.md

 {% accordion "2", "Deque Systems" %}

 - [My experiences with inaccessible job applications & how to fix them](https://www.deque.com/blog/my-experiences-with-inaccessible-job-applications-how-to-fix-them/)
-Blog post examining some of the issues that Justin has had applying for jobs online and some ways for employers to prevent accessibility issues with their own online hiring portals.
+Blog post examining some of the issues that Justin has had applying for jobs online and some ways employers can prevent accessibility issues with their online hiring portals.

 {% endaccordion %}